hydroLB/Arduino_Auto_Chicken_Coop/README.md

 2. **Automated Door Control**: Automate the opening and closing of the coop door on a predefined schedule, ensuring your chickens can safely roost at night and freely explore during the day.

-3. **Humidity Control**: Keep an eye on humidity levels and turns on a small fan when needed, providing a cozy and healthy living environment for your feathered friends.
+3. **Humidity Control**: Keep an eye on humidity levels and turns on a small fan when needed.

-4. **Food and Water Dispensing**: Using a weight scale, a DC motor, and a peristaltic pump to dispense food and water automatically.
+4. **Food and Water Dispensing**: Use a weight scale, a DC motor, and a peristaltic pump to both dispense food and water automatically.
 This guarantees that your chickens always have access to fresh food and clean water, keeping them happy and content.

 5. **Egg Detection, Weighing, and Recording**: Utilizing a break beam sensor and a scale to detect, count, and weigh eggs as they are laid.
-This fantastic feature allows you to monitor egg production and spot potential issues early.
+This feature allows you to monitor egg production and spot potential issues early on.

 6. **Temperature Control**: Ensures that your chickens stay comfortable and healthy by maintaining an ideal temperature inside the coop.
-It controls a heater and air conditioning unit through IoT power relays, making your coop a cozy haven, regardless of the weather outside.
+It controls a heater and air conditioning unit through IoT power relays, making your coop always cozy, regardless of the weather outside.

 ## 🚀 Getting Started